Always Best Care Senior Services logo

 Cons

-Territory Protection Score of 35 is very low for senior & assisted living, meaning you will not have a strongly protected territory and the franchisor can approve nearby competing locations.
+A Territory Protection Score of 35 - in the bottom 5% - means you will not have meaningful territory protection and the franchisor can place competing locations or channels nearby.

-Zero company-owned units (0) is atypical for the sector and means the franchisor doesn’t operate locations to field-test changes or maintain firsthand operational experience.
+0 company-owned units - in the bottom 5% - means the franchisor doesn’t operate its own outlets, limiting its ability to field-test changes or maintain firsthand operational experience.

 Territory Protection